cztomczak/cefpython/docs/Build-instructions.md

 * MacOS 10.9+, Xcode5+ and Xcode command line tools.
 Only 64-bit builds
   are supported.
-* Upgrade setuptools package to latest version otherwise there will be problems with Cython: `sudo pip install --upgrade setuptools`

 ### All platforms

-* Install dependencies for the automate.py tool by executing:
+* Install/update dependencies for the tools by executing:
-  `cd tools/ && pip install -r requirements.txt` (on Linux use `sudo`).
+  `cd cefpython/tools/ && pip install --upgrade -r requirements.txt`.
-  This will install some PyPI packages including Cython.
+  On Linux use `sudo`.
+You should run it each time you update to newer cefpython version to avoid issues.

 ## Build using prebuilt CEF binaries and libraries